Connect Gwinnett: Transit Plan

 Final Plan Overview

 The original Connect Gwinnett Transit Plan was modified in 2020 with input from the Transit Review Committee.
 The original plan was the basis for a roadmap for how the County would like to develop its transit networks to serve current and future needs.
-The plan aims to establish a countywide vision with broad-based support for future dedicated transit funding/implementation as well as to make transit a mode of choice for work and leisure trips.
+The plan’s goal was to establish a countywide vision with broad-based support for future dedicated transit funding/implementation as well as to make transit a mode of choice for work and leisure trips.